 Simone de Beauvoir was a visionary philosopher and writer who changed how we think about freedom and equality.
 Born in Paris, she played a key role in existentialism and was a strong advocate for questioning societal norms.
 Moreover, her ideas challenged traditional views on identity and inspired people to rethink their roles in society.

 De Beauvoir believed that society often defines women by their relationships to men, rather than as individuals.
 Through her writing, she encouraged women to challenge these stereotypes and take control of their own lives.
 Alongside her partner, Jean-Paul Sartre, she explored ideas about freedom, responsibility, and the meaning of existence.
 Her work continues to inspire discussions about equality and human rights.
-Whether you’re interested in philosophy or social change, her ideas remain as powerful today as they were in her time.
+Whether you care about philosophy or social change, her ideas are still strong today, just like in her time.

 6. Jean-Paul Sartre (1905–1980)